pydicom/pynetdicom/docs/tutorials/create_scu.rst

 :class:`~pydicom.dataset.Dataset`.

 The *Status* element value is a code that indicates the result of the C-ECHO request.
-Each service class has a bunch of defined status codes which are usually a mix of generic codes for each DIMSE message type and code values specific to the service class.
+Each service class has a number of defined status codes which are usually a mix of generic codes for each DIMSE message type and code values specific to the service class.
 For example, if you look at the API reference for :meth:`~association.Association.send_c_store` you'll see there are general